Is 5% a good monthly SaaS Churn Rate? Read on to learn the answer…

 Negative Churn and Expansion Revenue

-Yes, you might have “negative churn” or “expansion revenue” where you lose some customers but the ones that stay pay you more over the course of the year.
+Yes, you might have “negative churn” or “expansion revenue” where you lose some customers, but the ones that stay pay you more over the course of the year.

 That’s awesome!
 Expansion revenue is the best.

 Unfortunately, in my experience, SaaS providers with high churn rates often don’t know how to effectively up-sell, cross-sell, or even down-sell so their churn rate is rarely offset by expansion revenue.
+Here’s a more recent post on the trend to Offset Churn with Upsells (and why that generally fails).

 And the cost of acquiring more customers – especially when accurately figuring in all sales, marketing, on-boarding, and support costs – will frequently do more to offset what expansion revenue they have than the other way around.